Large deviation analysis for quantum security via smoothing of Renyi entropy of order 2: Introduction

 \subsection{Relation with second order analysis}

-In the i.i.d. case, when the rate of generation random numbers is smaller than the entropy rate (or conditional entropy rate) of the original information source, it is possible to generate the random variable whose universal composability approaches zero asymptotically.
+In the i.i.d. case, when the rate of generated random numbers is smaller than the entropy rate (or conditional entropy rate) of the original information source, it is possible to generate the random variable, in which, the $L_1$ distinguishability criterion approaches zero asymptotically.
 In the realistic setting, we can manipulate only a finite size operation.
 In order to treat the performance in the finite length setting, we have two kinds of formalism for the i.i.d. setting.